By Andy Sambidge

 Other improvements include upgrades to the existing spectator and vending area lighting as well as installation of new effect lighting to enhance and support the visual spectacle of night-time racing.

-Singapore currently hosts Formula One's only full night race, with Abu Dhabi's day-to-night event with the sun setting during the race.For all the latest sports news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Singapore currently hosts Formula One's only full night race, with Abu Dhabi's day-to-night event with the sun setting during the race.sports news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.